 Hot water and heat is provided by a biomass boiler fueled by locally sourced woodchip.
 Most of the electricity is generated by photovoltaic panels and additional solar water heating panels provide hot water to the laundry.

-Spring water is used to water the garden and vegetable patch and clean bicycles.
+Spring water is used to water the garden and vegetable patch and water for the pressure washer comes from a water butt.

 The patch of ground where the old oil tank was located has become a recycling area.
 I try to make it simple and easy for guests to recycle and reduce waste.